This post may contain affiliate links. Please read our disclosure policy.

 all, am, are, at, ate, be, black, brown, but, came, did, do, eat, four, get, good, have, he, into, like, must, new, no, now, on, our, out, please, pretty, ran, ride, saw, say, she, so, soon, that, there, they, this, too, under, want, was, well, went, what, white, who, will, with, yes.

 These are the 52 most commonly seen words in kindergarten level books.
 When a child is able to master those words, it not only makes it easier for them to read the words, it also improves their fluency or how quickly and smoothly they can read a passage.

 How to Teach Kindergarten Sight Words

-Introduce your child to the list (show your child, hang it up, read them).
+To begin, simply introduce your child to the list (show your child, hang it up, read them).

 Read all of the words to your child (every day) and explain that he will be learning a new word every day (or every other day).
 Be excited about it.

 On day one, see if your child knows any of the words.
-If they do, put a sticker, a checkmark or a smiley face to the left of the word (there is space for that).
+If they do, put a sticker, a checkmark, or a smiley face to the left of the word (there is space for that).
 If not, that’s OK!
 He will.